-Impact of Guava Root Knot Nematode Internal Quarantine on Tobacco and Field Crops in NC
+Impact of Guava Root Knot Nematode quarantine on Tobacco and field crops in N.C.

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.